 Where to Watch: Hulu

 Did You Know?
-The film was shot in English and later dubbed in Comanche, with the entire cast performing an alternate all-Comanche dub of the film.
-The film is the only feature film to have a full Comanche language dub.
-Both language versions, Comanche and English, are available on Hulu and Disney+.
+Prey was initially shot in English and later dubbed in Comanche.
+The cast recorded an alternate version of the film entirely in Comanche, making it the only feature film with a full dub in that language.
+Both the Comanche and English versions are available to stream on Hulu and Disney+.

-Let's continue to show our support for Indigenous voices, not just in November but all year round.
-By doing so, we can honor their heritage and culture while recognizing the strength and creativity of these incredible storytellers.
+Let's continue to support Indigenous voices not just in November but all year round.
+We can contribute by engaging with Indigenous filmmakers, attending film festivals, and amplifying their works.
+By doing so, we honor their heritage and culture while recognizing the artistry and creativity of these incredible storytellers.

 National American Indian Heritage Month: